jaceklaskowski/spark-kubernetes-book/docs/demo/running-spark-application-on-minikube.md

 ### Declaratively

-Use the following `rbac.yml` file.
+Use the following `k8s/rbac.yml` file (from the [Spark on Kubernetes Demos](https://github.com/jaceklaskowski/spark-meetups) project).

 ```text
 apiVersion: v1